ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: pre}

-2. Unbind a service by using the `application unbind` or the `job unbind` command.
+2. Unbind a service instance by using the `application unbind` or the `job unbind` command.

-   * To unbind a single service, specify the `--name` and `--service-instance` options:
+   * To unbind a single service instance, specify the `--name` and `--service-instance` options:

      ```
      ibmcloud ce application unbind --name APPLICATION_NAME --service-instance SERVICE_NAME
      ```
      {: pre}

-   * To unbind all services, use the `--all` option:
+   * To unbind all service instances, use the `--all` option:

      ```
      ibmcloud ce job unbind --name JOB_NAME --all